-We then took things a step further — we invited staff to sign up right then to work on any of these new service improvement ideas, and a small but important number did.
-These motivated staff helped form our first three Customer Service Improvement groups, and have made a big impact since then!
+We then took things a step further — we invited staff to sign up right then to work on any of these new ideas for improving customer service, and a small but important number did.
+These motivated staff formed our first three Customer Service Improvement groups, and have made a big impact since then!

 CSI : Seattle Center

 What do you do with inspired staff eager to work on their ideas to improve service?
-What we did was give our Customer Service Improvement groups (known as CSI Groups) time, autonomy, coaching, and the ears of our Executive Team.
+We gave our Customer Service Improvement groups (known as CSI Groups) the time, autonomy, coaching, and the ears of our Executive Team.
+These CSI Groups included frontline staff from across the organization.

-The CSI Groups, which included frontline staff from across the organization, were supported over several months to research and develop their ideas.
-Support included a dedicated coach for each group.
-Staff were in charge of their own progress, while coaches offered advice, removed obstacles, and helped grow the team members’ skills.
-CSI Groups also were given an approved number of hours per week to work on the project during their regular shifts; all were working outside their normal areas of expertise.
+For several months, CSI Groups researched and developed their ideas with proper support from a dedicated coach.
+Staff took charge of their own progress while the coaches offered advice, removed obstacles, and helped grow the team members’ skills.
+CSI Groups also were given an approved number of hours per week to work on the project during their regular shifts.
+Interestingly, all were working outside their normal areas of expertise!

 The CSI Groups presented proposals for their service improvement ideas to Seattle Center executives in October 2013.
-Results were eye-opening for both staff and executives, and not just because the ideas were great.
-An intentional part of these improvement efforts was to grow our staff and give them exposure to the executive team.
+The results opened the eyes of both staff and executives and not just because the ideas were great.
+We wanted to grow our staff and gave them more exposure to the executive team, as we had originally intended.
 Seattle Center directors were fired up not only to discover new uplifting service ideas, but also to witness these emerging leaders stretch themselves in the process.
 Likewise, participating staff reported feeling valued, appreciated getting to know directors more personally, and excited to be contributing to the success of Seattle Center.

-An enhanced employee directory that will feature all staff, including pictures and job responsibilities
+- An enhanced employee directory that includes pictures and job responsibilities

-A customer service training program for all staff based on our new engaging service vision, mindset and behaviors
+- A customer service training program based on our new engaging service vision, mindset and behaviors